xStarbound/xStarbound/doc/lua/world.md

 The `world` table is available in the following script contexts:

+- universe client scripts (server-side, only on xStarbound)
 - world context scripts (server-side)
 - pane scripts (client-side)
 - container interface scripts (client-side)